Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter Tuning: Proofs for Section

 We will now show that the assumption that $L$ can be written as the Moreau envelope with parameter $M$ of a convex function $f$ is natural, and always satisfied by $M$-smooth functions (which is precisely our case, due to Assumption~\ref{assump:dro}\ref{assump:ell:diff}).
 Since $L$ is $M$-smooth, we have that its convex conjugate $L^*$ is $1/M$-strongly convex, and therefore $L^*$ can be written as

 where $f^*$ is the conjugate of a convex function $f$.
 Notice that $f$ can be easily obtained (as a function of $L$) from \eqref{eq:proof:thm:estimationerror:3:2} as $f = (L^* - 1/(2M)(\cdot)^2)^*$.
-Conversely, the loss function $L$ is nothing but the Moreau envelope of $f$, as shown in the following
+Conversely, the loss function $L$ is nothing but the Moreau envelope of $f$, as shown in what follows

 where $\star_{\text{inf}}$ denotes the infimal convolution operation.
 Since $L$ is continuous and convex (notice that $L$ is trivially proper due to Assumption~\ref{assump:cgmt}\ref{assump:ell:0}), with $\min_{v \in \mathbb R} L(v) = 0$, we have that $L^*$ is lower semicontinuous and convex, and therefore both $f$ and $f^*$ are lower semicontinuous and convex.